kenan-rhoton/wargame/rules.markdown

 #### Combat

-In combat, after the attacking unit's attacks have resolved, the defender gets to retaliate by making a small 3" move and attacking back.
+In combat, after the attacking unit's attacks have resolved, the defender (or defenders) gets to retaliate by making a small 3" move and attacking back.

-### Bravery Phase

-Any units that suffered casualties this activation must make a Bravery Test.
-To do so, roll 1D6 and add the number of casualties suffered.
-If the total is greater than the Bravery characteristic of the unit, a number of models equal to the difference flee.
-Remove those models.
+The side that lost the most models (or was destroyed) is the Loser and the side that lost the least (or the only one left surviving) is the Winner.
+If both sides lost equal amounts, and neither side was completely destroyed, repeat the combat.

+The side that Lost must make a 3" retreat move directly away from the Winning side, making sure any models in their units are at least 3" away from the Winning side.
+Any models that cannot achieve this are slain.

+If one side was completely destroyed, the Winning side may Seize Ground by making a 3" move in any direction.